 Rebuild credit before applying if you have time

-After a discharge, secured credit cards and credit-builder loans can start establishing positive payment history.
-Even 12 months of consistent on-time payments after a discharge makes a meaningful difference — both in your actual score and in how the credit report reads to a landlord who's looking at it.
+After a discharge, secured credit cards and credit-builder loans start establishing positive payment history.
+Even 12 months of consistent on-time payments after a discharge makes a meaningful difference — both in your actual score and in how the credit report reads to a landlord reviewing it.
+If you're recently discharged, don't rush into applications at your first-choice properties.
+A few months of post-discharge payment history first will improve your odds significantly.

 Offer a larger security deposit